 Ongoing poor performance may be disciplined, but through a thorough process.

-Successful performance appraisal systems need to be fair, reasonable and thorough to ensure that employees who are subjected to them have no recourse in the form of a personal grievance.
+Successful performance appraisal systems need to be fair, reasonable and thorough, to ensure that employees subject to them have no recourse in the form of a personal grievance.

 Introduction